-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 textDecoration.
 Basically, use camel case for all CSS keys except for vendor prefixes such as

 WebkitTransition, which must start with a capital letter.
-We can also implement styling this way:

 // src/App.js

 The second method is using external stylesheets.
 By default, external CSS stylesheets are already supported.
-If you want to use Sass or Less, please check the reference documentation on how to configure it.
-Inside the
+If you want to use a preprocessor such as Sass, please consult the documentation to find out how to configure it.

 src folder, create a file named